AY2324S2-CS2103T-W08-4/tp/docs/UserGuide.md

 - Failure:
   - `Project <PROJECT_NAME> not found: Please make sure the project exists.`
   - `Task <TASK_NAME> not found: Please make sure the task exists in project <PROJECT_NAME>`
+  - `Task <TASK_NAME> already exists.
+Please set the name of the task in project %2$s to be unique.`
+  - `Whoops!
+When referring to another field like a project or task, always remember to put /of instead of just of.`
+  - `Please enter both the target and new project name or both target task and the project it belongs to if you want to rename a specific task.`
+  - `Please enter both the target task name and the project it belongs to.`

 ### Set project category: `set category`